zvezdi/FMI/README.md

-# My homeworks and notes for the Network Security course at FMI.
+# My homeworks and notes for courses at FMI.